HL7/davinci-deqm/input/pagecontent/index.md

    -  [Gaps in Care]\: This page lists example use cases for gaps in care reporting.

-*Additional use cases are planned and will be published in forth-coming companion documents outside this implementation guide.
-A link to these scenarios will be provided here when available.
+*Additional use cases and examples will be developed and made available [here](https://confluence.hl7.org/display/DVP/DEQM+with+Gaps+in+Care+Supplemental+Guide) outside this implementation guide .
 {:.stu-note}

 - [Profiles and Extensions]\: This page lists the set of Profile and Extension that are defined in this guide to exchange quality data.